Call me by my name: stories from Calais and beyond

 Share your pictures on Instagram using #CalaisStories

-Acclaim for our previous staging of Call Me by My Name:
+Acclaim for Call Me by My Name: Stories from Calais and Beyond

 “What a powerful exhibition!
 I wish it could have been on for longer so that more politicians could have seen it.
 The exhibition brought home how the human spirit can triumph over the most appalling conditions.
 Congratulations to all who put this on” – Lord Alf Dubs